 - A female participant is found to be breastfeeding while receiving or after discontinuing study intervention. - A female is found to be breastfeeding while being exposed or having been exposed to study intervention (ie, environmental exposure).
-An example of environmental exposure during breastfeeding is a female family member or healthcare provider who reports that she is breastfeeding after having been exposed to the study intervention by ingestion.
+An example of environmental exposure during breastfeeding is a female family member or healthcare provider who reports that she is breastfeeding after having been exposed to the study intervention by ingestion, inhalation, or skin contact.